Top 5 Hair Loss Causes in Women and Men - All Hair Types

-While Alopecia or male pattern baldness is the most common form of hair loss, think Prince William, Billy Corgan or Hugh Laurie, it is certainly not the only culprit behind hair loss and whether you hide it, regrow it or embrace and love it; it's always good to know what it is you are dealing with and while hair loss has traditionally been thought of as a male problem it is becoming more and more common in women as well.
+While Alopecia, i.e., male pattern baldness is the most common form of hair loss (think Prince William, Billy Corgan or Hugh Laurie), it is certainly not the only culprit behind the hair loss.
+Whether you hide it, regrow it or embrace and love it, it is always good to know what exactly you’re dealing with.
+While hair loss has traditionally been thought of as a male problem, it is becoming more and more common in women as well.

-Though there are actually many causes of hair loss problem, unless you can find the exact cause, your treatment might go in the wrong direction.
+Though there are many causes of hair loss, unless you find the exact cause, your treatment might go in the wrong direction

-So before pursuing hair loss treatment, let’s know some of the causes of hair loss in women and men.
+So before pursuing hair loss treatment, let’s check out some of the causes of hair loss in women and men.

-There are actually many symptoms of anxiety - including a common example are hair loss.
-The relationship between hair loss and stress is complex though - while usually only temporary, excessive stress due to illness, finances, work or family can interrupt your hairs natural growth cycle.
+There are many symptoms of anxiety - including a common example such as hair loss.
+The relationship between hair loss and stress is complex though - while usually only temporary, excessive stress due to illness, finances, work or family can obstruct your hair’s natural growth cycle.

-Called telogen effluvium, the stress can cause large areas of hair to go into a resting phase and eventually fall out.
-Besides, it stops growing hair.
-Generally, 80 to 90% of hair follicles grow actively and the rest remain in the resting phase.
+A disorder called telogen effluvium is caused by stress - large areas of your hair go into a resting phase and eventually fall out.
+Also, it stops hair from growing.
+Generally, 80 to 90 percent of hair follicles grow actively, and the rest remain in the resting phase.
 Physical stress can disrupt the hormonal level of the body that can trigger telogen effluvium hair loss.

-Excessive stresses somehow change and interrupt the mechanism of hair follicles and send most of the follicles in the rest mode at a time.
-This abnormal behaviour of hair follicles affects the natural cycle of hair growth.
-Don't worry, though once the stress goes away the hair will usually grow back.
+Excessive stress change can interrupt the mechanism of hair follicles and send some of the follicles into rest mode at a time.
+This abnormal behavior of hair follicles affects the natural cycle of hair growth.
+Don't worry, once the stress goes away, your hair will usually grow back.

-Trichotillomania (trik-o-til-o-MAY-nee-uh) is another cause of hair loss that can be derived from chronic stress.
+Trichotillomania (trik-o-til-o-MAY-nee-uh), is another cause of hair loss that is derived from chronic stress.
 The term refers to hair-pulling disorder - an irresistible urge to pull out hair from the scalp.

-The patient will get a sense of relief immediately after pulling the hair.
-Significant and frequent hair pulling form scalp might lead to leaving the patchy bald spot.
+The patient gets a sense of relief immediately after pulling the hair.
+Significant and frequent hair pulling from the scalp can lead to patchy bald spots on your head.

-It affects about 4% of the population and is four times more common in women than in men.
+This disorder affects about 4% of the population.
+It is four times more common in women than in men.

-The cells in the hair react just like the body - it needs healthy nutrition, vitamins, carbohydrates, minarets and other important properties.
-So if there is a scarcity of these ingredients, your hair might end up thinning and falling.
+The cells in the hair react just like the body - they need healthy nutrition, vitamins, carbohydrates, minerals, and other essential components.
+So if you are in a lack of these ingredients, your hair might end up thinning and falling out.

-The protein is the building blocks of hair- the keratin fiber.
-Maintaining a proper diet (meat, fish, beans, and soy) will stimulate the body to make more keratin.
+Keratin fiber is the protein block.
+Maintaining a proper diet (meat, fish, beans, and soy) will stimulate the body to produce more keratin.

 Your hair fall may have different, Have you noticed?